Last Updated on

 Making your child aware of the difference between the need and want for something can impact the way she prioritizes her spending.
 It can help with her spending decisions along the way.

-- Teaching Them About Cards
+- Teach Your Child About Cards

 By now your child must have noticed you swiping either a debit or credit card and inquired about the same.
 Before your child gets the wrong information about these cards, make her sit down and explain the different cards and their functions based on the bank accounts.